Congratulations! You are going to be a new Dad!

 Let Mom relax

-During pregnancy, a big tip for Dads to be is to ensure Mom has everything she needs to relax and chill out from time to time.
+During pregnancy, a big tip for Dad is to ensure Mom has everything she needs to relax and chill out from time to time.
 Stock up on bath salts, massage oil, and all that kind of stuff that Moms like.

 Organize Baby stuff

-While Mom is relaxing, it is your job to organize the things that the Baby will need when the time comes for childbirth.
+While Mom is relaxing, it is your job to organize what the Baby will need when the time comes for childbirth.

 The list is endless, but take a look at my recommended gear for Babies and Toddlers for my personal favorites.